-The Michigan Antibiotic Resistance Reduction (MARR) Coalition seeks to improve antibiotic stewardship through the appropriate use of antimicrobial agents and reduce antimicrobial resistance rates in communities throughout the state of Michigan, nationally and internationally through collaborative efforts of healthcare, academic, community, government, labor, and industry partners.
+The Michigan Antibiotic Resistance Reduction Coalition (MARR) seeks to improve the use of antimicrobial agents in communities throughout the state of Michigan through the collaborative educational efforts of academic, government, and community partners.

 Provide the infrastructure and resources for positive interventions that support the appropriate use of antibiotics and reduce antibiotic resistance in Michigan, including: